Odizinne/makeSense/README.md

 ![image](assets/makeSense.png)

-What's working:
-- LED
-- Touchpad
-- Virtual XBOX controller
-- Trigger effects

-What's partially working:
-- Battery percentage (Can return wrong value)

-What's not implemented:
-- Multiple controller support
+- Multiple controller support is not implemented.
+I will probably do it one day.
+- Wireless dongle is not implemented.
+I will do it if someone request it.

-Every change will be saved and restored on restart.
+Every setting you change in makeSense will be saved and restored on application restart.

 ## Download